Maintenance & Game Prep for all SCAA Baseball fields

 This maintenance is the responsibility of the team who has the last practice or game for each day.
 In a rotation, have 5 or 6 players perform this duty.
 It only takes 5-10 minutes!
 PLEASE be sure players & parent volunteers are taught & follow these guidelines:

 - Remove the bases & put the plugs in.
-Store bases/plugs in closest dugout
+This should be done before raking, brooming, or dragging so that the area around the base gets leveled to the rest of the infield.
+Store bases/plugs in closest dugout.

-- Fill in holes: Home plate, pitchers mound, first, second and third.
+- Fill in holes and low spots: Home plate, pitchers mound, first, second and third.